jkahn117/aws-batch-image-processor/README.md

 # aws-batch-image-processor

 aws-batch-image-processor is a sample project that demonstrates the use of [AWS Batch](https://aws.amazon.com/batch/).
 Here, we use [Amazon Rekognition](https://aws.amazon.com/rekognition/) to detect entities in a photo uploaded to [Amazon S3](https://aws.amazon.com/s3/).
 While this is somewhat simple use case, the job itself could be extended to handle more complex batch scenarios as well.
+See my [blog post](https://medium.com/@joshua.a.kahn/understanding-aws-batch-a-brief-introduction-and-sample-project-5a3885dda0ce) for additional details.

 The sample code contains the following: